ShinyWang33/eSL-Net/README.md

 This is code for  the paper **Event Enhanced High-Quality Image Recovery** by Bishan Wang, Jingwei He, Lei Yu, Gui-Song Xia, Wen Yang.

-You can find a pdf of the paper [here](https://arxiv.org/abs/2007.08336).
+You can find a pdf of the paper [here](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123580154.pdf).
 The paper has been accepted by ECCV2020.
 If you use of this code, please cite the following publications:

 ```
-@article{wang2020event,
+@inproceedings{wang2020event,
   title={Event Enhanced High-Quality Image Recovery},
   author={Wang, Bishan and He, Jingwei and Yu, Lei and Xia, Gui-Song and Yang, Wen},
-  journal={arXiv preprint arXiv:2007.08336},
-  year={2020}
+  booktitle={European Conference on Computer Vision},
+  year={2020},
+  organization={Springer}
 }
 ```

 ## Run

-- pretrained model : code/pretraining/model_epoch_57.pth
+- Pretrained model : code/pretraining/model_epoch_57.pth

-- an example file with event data: data_example
+- An example file with event data: data_example

   - Data of APS frames: camerashake_blurimage

   - Data of events after preprocessing: camerashake_event_frame_txt

+    if you have new event data, the preprocessing of events can refer to code/generate_test_txt.m

-  - direction of loading input for eSL-Net: test.txt
+  - the path of loading input for eSL-Net: test.txt

-- model of eSL-Net: model_n2.py
+- Model of eSL-Net: model_n2.py

 - Run reconstruction: